Skip to Main Content

 What is a land lease?

 A land lease, also known as a ground lease, is an arrangement in which a landowner (the lessor, in legal terminology) rents out the land to a tenant (or the lessee).
-A land lease can be used to purchase a home plus land, or simply to purchase land that you plan to develop later on.
+A land lease can be used to purchase a home plus land, or simply to purchase land that you plan to build a house on later.

-A land lease is common for commercial places of business, but many residential real estate property owners also pay to lease the land their homes sit on — many co-op buildings in New York City, for example, are built on land leases.
+A land lease is common for commercial real estate, but many residential property owners also pay to lease the land their homes sit on — many apartment buildings in New York City, for example, are built on land leases.

 There are two main types of land leases: subordinated and unsubordinated.

-• With a subordinated land lease, the landowner is at risk if the tenant defaults on the loan for their property.
+• With a subordinated land lease, the land is subordinated to the mortgage, so the lender has first claim to the property.
+In other words, the landowner is at risk if the tenant defaults on the loan for their property.
 If the bank has to foreclose on the property, for example, it could have the right to take the land, too.
-(In other words, the land is subordinated to the mortgage, so the lender has first claim to the property.)
+Some mortgage lenders might require subordination.

-If you’re on the tenant side and considering a land lease, be prepared to act as both a homeowner and a renter.
-You’ll need to secure a mortgage for the physical property (or pay all-cash if you can afford it), and account for what you’ll pay each year in lease and other fees.
-For instance, some land-lease properties are part of homeowners associations, which means you’re also responsible for paying HOA dues.
+If you’re considering a land lease, be prepared to act as both a homeowner and a renter.
+You’ll need to secure a mortgage for the physical property itself (unless you pay cash, of course), so there will be monthly mortgage payments to cover.
+In addition, though, you’ll have rent to pay on the land lease.
+Some other fees might come into play as well: For instance, some land-lease properties are part of homeowners associations, which means you’ll also be responsible for paying HOA dues.

 Land leases are common mostly for manufactured housing and mobile homes.
-More than 4 million Americans live in nearly 50,000 land-lease communities — also called mobile home or trailer parks — across the U.S., according to data from ManufacturedHomes.com.
-However, you can find leasehold properties elsewhere, too.
+More than 4 million homes are located in manufactured-home land-lease communities across the U.S., according to 2024 data from ManufacturedHomes.com.
 From retirement communities in California to high-rise buildings in Manhattan, leased-land living arrangements exist across the country.

 Land lease pros and cons